github-aws-runners/terraform-aws-github-runner/docs/modules/internal/compute-provider-refactor.md

 3. **Phase 3 — remove legacy variables and migrate state:** In a breaking release, remove the deprecated inputs and flat output adapter, route the remaining canonical configuration through `runner-config`, and ship tested `moved` blocks plus commands for addresses Terraform cannot move declaratively.
 4. **Phase 4 — remove `modules/runners`:** After direct consumers have had a separate deprecation and migration window, delete the legacy module.

-A future compute provider must add a typed external input block, multi-runner normalization and routing, a provider-specific `trust-policy` submodule, runner-config dispatch, and an integration that returns the same nested environment-variable, policy, and resource contract before it can be selected in Terraform.
-Today the typed schema exposes only `ec2`, so unsupported provider attributes fail input-schema validation.
-When another implemented block is added, the exact-one selection preconditions will reject runner configs that populate more than one supported compute provider.
+A future compute provider must add a typed external namespace and provider leaf, multi-runner normalization and routing, a provider-specific `trust-policy` submodule, runner-config dispatch, and an integration that returns the same nested environment-variable, policy, and resource contract before it can be selected in Terraform.
+Today the typed schema exposes only `aws.ec2`, so unsupported namespace or provider attributes fail input-schema validation.
+When another implemented leaf is added, the exact-one selection preconditions will reject runner configs that populate more than one supported compute provider.

 A future orchestration provider must add a typed global-default block where shared settings are needed, a typed per-runner-config selector block, runner-config dispatch, a capability adapter for each supported compute provider, provider-grouped outputs, and focused routing and coexistence tests.
 Once a second typed orchestration provider exists, validation must also reject a runner config that selects more than one provider.